 Hooksett man accused of being bat-wielding robber

-GOFFSTOWN — A Hooksett man is under arrest, accused of an attempted robbery at a Goffstown gas station and a robbery at a Bow convenience store last December, both while he was armed with a bat.
+GOFFSTOWN — A Hooksett man is under arrest, accused of being armed with a bat in an attempted robbery at a Goffstown gas station and of a robbery of a Bow convenience store last December.

 David Lavalliere, 34, is being held on $15,000 cash only bail on charges of attempted armed robbery, armed robbery and theft.